tinode/chat/INSTALL.md

 ## Running a cluster

-- Install and run RethinkDB, run DB initializer, unpack JS files as described in the previous section.
+- Install RethinkDB, run it stanalone or in [cluster mode](https://www.rethinkdb.com/docs/start-a-server/#a-rethinkdb-cluster-using-multiple-machines).
+Run DB initializer, unpack JS files as described in the previous section.

 - Cluster expects at least two nodes.
 A minimum of three nodes is recommended.
 A sample cluster config file is provided as `cluster.conf`.
 The following section configures the cluster.